arnaupy/EpiGraphX/README.md

 - Optimize reading process
 - Network storage
     - access **.txt** network files using `Git lfs`?
+    - using NoSQL databases?

 ## Contributing
-Before starting to develop new features, you must understand how networks are handled in this project. ([How networks are read and stored in the database?](./docs/NETWORKS.md))
+Before starting to develop new features, you must understand how networks are handled in this project. ([How networks are read and stored in the database?](./docs/NETWORKS.md)).
+Make sure you have `Docker` installed ([How to install Docker?](https://docs.docker.com/engine/install/)).
+Read `How to run the app?` and make the short `Quick start` if you are new working with **FastAPI**.

-Then, simply clone this repository to your local machine and begin working on [Future implementations](#Future implementations) or assist with app documentation in [README](./README.md) and [NETWORKS](./docs/NETWORKS.md).
+Then, simply clone this repository to your local machine and begin working on `Next steps and improvements` or assist with app documentation in [README](./README.md) and [NETWORKS](./docs/NETWORKS.md).
 ```
 git clone https://github.com/arnaupy/EpiGraphX.git
 ```
+Finally, don't forget to have fun contributing in such an ambicious project :grin:.

+Feel free to make any pull request or contact me with any questions or new ideas at -> 01arnauperez@gmail.com

 ## Goal
 Build an app to simulate and study disease spreading processes in networks, with the aim of investigating possible strategies to combat or limit the spread of diseases.